Dongchenl/caer/README.md

 build_wta.h | Connect the NSMs to form the WTA mechanism. build_arbitrator.h | Connect the neurons for arbitration.

-Perform the learning algorithm. <br />
+Perform the learning rules. <br />

 File Name | Main Usage
 ------------ | -------------